 If you're new to Heard, you might be getting the hang of how to categorize your bank transactions.
-Heard's Bookkeeping Team is made up of helpful, responsive members that will get your practice's books up to date, and they'll teach you how to categorize transactions so you can do them moving forward.
+Heard's Bookkeeping Team is made up of helpful, responsive members who will get your practice's books up to date, and they'll teach you how to categorize transactions so you can do them moving forward.

 We refer to income as money going into your business bank account.